-Giacomo has helped government agencies, businesses, and NGOs to shape and deliver better public policies in the U.S., U.K., and Singapore, with a focus on technology and governance.
+Giacomo helps government agencies, businesses, and non-profits to shape and deliver better investments and public policies, especially in the fields of technology and innovation.

-Giacomo has a Bachelor of Arts in Government from Harvard University and a Master of Public Administration – Master in Public Policy dual degree with distinction from the London School of Economics and the Lee Kuan Yew School of Public Policy.
-His work has been published in academic journals, TechCrunch, Foreign Policy, and an Italian newspaper.
+Giacomo has a Bachelor of Arts in Government from Harvard University and a Master of Public Administration – Master in Public Policy dual degree with distinction from the London School of Economics (U.K.) and the Lee Kuan Yew School of Public Policy (Singapore).
+His work has been published in academic journals, TechCrunch, Gizmodo, Foreign Policy, and an Italian newspaper.
 He also regularly writes about policy, technology, and international affairs on his Medium blog, The Envoy.